saikiranece043/DBOperations/README_AGG.md

-# Performing simple Aggregations on groups
+# Performing Simple Aggregations on attributes

 #### Examples to run the program